Namma Veetu Ponnu

 Namma Veetu Ponnu is a 2021 Indian television drama that premiered on Star Vijay and streams on Disney+ Hotstar.
 It was produced by Global Villagers.
-It is the remake of Khorkuto, which airs on Star Jalsha.
+It is an official remake of Khorkuto, which aired on Star Jalsha.
 It was premiered on 16 August 2021 and ended on 25 March 2023 with 478 episodes.

 Synopsis

 It is a family drama revolving around a girl, Meenakshi, who crosses paths with a scientist, Karthik who belongs to a middle-class joint family, and everything changes.
 Apart from a love story, It narrates the tale of a joint family, its roots, and beliefs.

 "Namma Veettu Ponnu" intricately spins the tale of Karthik and Meenakshi, two individuals whose lives are shaped by vastly different backgrounds and temperaments.
 Karthik, the epitome of responsibility, is molded by the warmth and values of his tight-knit joint family.
 Raised amidst love and tradition, he holds deep reverence for familial bonds, a quality ingrained in his being.
 On the other hand, Meenakshi emerges from a solitary upbringing as the only child, her disposition colored by stubbornness and a fiery temper.

 Their worlds collide unexpectedly at a family gathering, sparking a heated exchange that reveals the stark contrast in their personalities.
 Despite their initial clash, the chemistry between them is palpable, drawing the attention of their relatives who see potential in their union.
 Thus, begins the orchestration of plans to unite them in matrimony.

 As the narrative unfolds, viewers are enveloped in the intricate web of fate as Karthik and Meenakshi navigate the complexities of their relationship.
 Will their divergent personalities find common ground amidst the trials they face?
 Can love transcend their differences, or will adversity threaten to tear them apart?
 These questions lie at the heart of their journey as they embark on a path toward discovering the true essence of companionship amidst the backdrop of family dynamics and personal growth.